swissup/swissup.github.io/m2/extensions/ajaxlayerednavigation/index.md

 ![Search by list enabled](/images/m2/ajaxlayerednavigation/searchlist-yes.png)
 ![Search by list in action](/images/m2/ajaxlayerednavigation/searchlist-result.png)

+Regulate the number of displayed filter values for long filter lists to make your navigation menu easy to perceive.

 `Show + More button` - Enable/Disable + More behaviour

-`Show '+ More' when options count is larger than` - Show + More if options more then 6 for example.
+`Show '+ More' when options count is larger than` - Set the number of unfolded options.
 It depends on the previous config option.

 ![+ More in action](/images/m2/ajaxlayerednavigation/more.gif)